 Create a Bootable USB Debian Live Flash Drive

-How to create a bootable USB Debian Live flash drive from Windows by using Etcher by Balena or the DD command.
+How to create a bootable USB Debian Live flash drive from Windows by using Etcher by Balena, YUMI Multiboot USB tool, DD for Windows or the Linux DD command.
 The following tutorial covers the process of installing Debian to a USB drive from within Windows or Linux.
 Resulting in a Live bootable USB with optional persistence.
 Upon completion, you can also use the resulting device to Install Debian from USB to an internal hard drive.

 Running Debian Live from a Bootable USB